jdx/mise/docs/faq.md

 # FAQs

-## I don't want to put a `.tool-versions`/`mise.toml` file into my project since git shows it as an untracked file
+## I don't want to put a `mise.toml`/`.tool-versions` file into my project since git shows it as an untracked file

 Use [`mise.local.toml`](https://mise.jdx.dev/configuration.html#mise-toml) and put that into your global gitignore file.
 This file should never be committed.

-Or you can make git ignore these files in 3 different ways:
+If you really want to use a `mise.toml` or `.tool-versions`, here are 3 ways to make git ignore these files:

+- Adding `mise.toml` to project's `.git/info/exclude`.
+This file is local to your project so there is no need to commit it.
-- Adding `.tool-versions` to project's `.gitignore` file.
+- Adding `mise.toml` to project's `.gitignore` file.
 This has the downside that you need to commit the change to the ignore file.
-- Adding `.tool-versions` to project's `.git/info/exclude`.
-This file is local to your project so there is no need to commit it.
-- Adding `.tool-versions` to global gitignore (`core.excludesFile`).
-This will cause git to ignore `.tool-versions` files in all projects.
-You can explicitly add one to a project if needed with `git add --force .tool-versions`.
+- Adding `mise.toml` to global gitignore (`core.excludesFile`).
+This will cause git to ignore `mise.toml` files in all projects.
+You can explicitly add one to a project if needed with `git add --force mise.toml`.

 ## What is the difference between "nodejs" and "node" (or "golang" and "go")?